Gertz v. Robert Welch, Inc.: Dissenting opinions

 William Brennan joined him in fearing that the press in some states could be too easily restricted and practice self-censorship in reporting on public affairs as a result.
 Warren Burger's short dissent worried that the decision might make it less likely that lawyers would be willing to take the cases of unpopular clients.

 Disposition

 Gertz won the retrial at District Court, which awarded him $400,000 (including $300,000 in punitive damages).
-The verdict was sustained on appeal, and the case finally ended when the Court denied the John Birch Society certiorari in 1983.
+The verdict was sustained on appeal, and the case finally ended when the Supreme Court denied the John Birch Society certiorari in 1983.
 Gertz, a prominent civil libertarian, said that the jury verdict had not only vindicated him "but struck a blow for responsible journalism."

 Subsequent jurisprudence

 Since the majority opinion emphatically stated that there was "no such thing as a false idea," observers and libel law experts expected the court to define an opinion privilege against libel the next time an appropriate case came up.
 It took sixteen years, and they were surprised and disappointed by Milkovich v.
 Lorain Journal Co., which explicitly rejected the idea, saying that existing protections it had recognized were sufficient to meet the requirements of the First Amendment.
 Only in New York, where state courts have ruled all statements of opinion are protected as long as they do not allege illegal conduct, does the privilege exist.